 I’ve found that if I get wedded to a fixed schedule, it kills my creativity and productivity.
 I’ve blogged at 5 am and 11 pm.
 I’ve blogged in hotels and emergency waiting rooms.
 My writing brain is on all the time, even when I’m folding laundry.

-You don’t have a website or a newsletter.
+You don’t appear to have a website or a newsletter.
 Do you have a business model?

 When you look like Wednesday Addams and talk like a Marvel anti-hero, you’re not conducive to conventional styles of marketing and promotion (I already tried).
 Instead of trying to reach people through a newsletter or a site, I spend almost all my time trying to live my best life and then craft a message from that — one that resonates.
 Fortunately, I found a platform where I fit — after a decade of trying and failing.
 Medium is a powerful player in the publishing world now, and it allows writers like me to focus almost exclusively on our content.